skylerto/4312-labs/README.md

 # Software Engineering Requirements

-This repository is for a course I'm taking called Software Engineering Requirements (EECS4312).
+The lab component of a course called Software Engineering Requirements.

 ## Description
 This material is in regards to the laboratories, all the code is in PVS and is intended to host and keep me up to date with my work.